- How to identify recession resilient businesses.

-We have found that, while no two businesses are alike, there are some industries that have proven better investments than others.
+We have found that, while no two businesses are alike, some industries have proven better investments than others.

-Broadly speaking, the home services industry is made up of businesses whose primary purpose is to work on residential homes (though many also take on commercial business).
+Broadly speaking, the home services industry comprises of businesses whose primary purpose is to work on residential homes (though many also take on commercial business).
 If an Acquisition Entrepreneur knows that they want to buy a company but doesn’t know where to start, we usually recommend they start by looking in the home services industry.

 Home Services Companies Are Recession Resistant

 It can often seem like we are experiencing more economic downturns than were felt in the past.
-From the global financial crisis that started in 2008 to the Coronavirus pandemic that spread around the world, very few industries were left unscathed.
+From the global financial crisis that started in 2008 to the Coronavirus pandemic that spread worldwide, very few industries were left unscathed.

-While most large and multinational companies were able to stay afloat, many smaller businesses were forced to close.
+While most large and multinational companies could stay afloat, many smaller businesses were forced to close.
 However, one of the industries that managed to thrive despite these challenges was the home services industry.

-Businesses that can tap into this need tend to do very well during recessions.
+Businesses that can tap into this need do very well during recessions.
 This is true whether you’re talking about home services franchises or family-owned companies that have served a community for generations.